EDUCBA Logo

 • In the flowchart, each step is an associate action and result of which produces an output which is again used as an input to the succeeding step.

-• The method will then offer information or picture of what it looks like and will facilitate in identification of the issues related to quality.
+• The method will then offer information or a picture of what it looks like and will facilitate in identification of the issues related to quality.
+Implementing a flowchart as part of a quality assurance strategy ensures that each process is thoroughly analyzed and optimized.
 The straightforward structure of the flowchart is given below.

 2. Histogram